-WELWITSCHIACEAE Caruel Back to Pinales
+WELWITSCHIACEAE Caruel - Back to Gnetales

 1/1: Welwitschia mirabilis.
 S.W.
 Africa, desert close to the Atlantic ocean.
-[Photos - Collection.]
+Photos: Collection.

-Chemistry, Morphology, etc. Because of the abundant, branched sclereids in the plant, "One might as well try to cut sections of a thick Scotch plaid blanket as to try and cut a stem of Welwitschia without imbedding."
-(Chamberlain 1935, pp. 388-389).
+Chemistry, Morphology, etc..
+Because of the abundant, branched sclereids in the plant, "One might as well try to cut sections of a thick Scotch plaid blanket as to try and cut a stem of Welwitschia without imbedding."
+(Chamberlain 1935: pp. 388-389).
 There is a single vascular trace associated with the scaly body (Martens 1977b).
 The foliar mesophyll has vertical stacks of subhypodermal fibres (Krüger et al. 2017).

-Kaplan (1997, vol. 1:6) described the seedling as having a haustorial collet (collar); the addition of serial axillary buds occurred throughout the course of the long life of the plant, the youngest buds being in the centre of the axil - perhaps a branch-like organization?
-See Martens (1971) for the vascularisation of the bracts of the megasporangia and the complex organisation of the axis of the megaporangiate strobilus.
+Kaplan (1997, vol. 1:6) described the seedling as having a haustorial collet (collar).
+Serial axillary buds are added throughout the course of the long life of the plant, the youngest such buds being in the centre of the axil - a branch-like organization?
+See Martens (1971) for the vascularisation of the bracts of the megasporangia and the complex organisation of the axis of the megasporangiate strobilus.

 Synonymy: Tumboaceae Wettstein